Representation theory of geometric extension algebras: Application to quiver Hecke algebras

 Forgetting the orientation on $Q$ gives a Dynkin diagram of type ADE and hence a root system and Weyl group.
 Let $\{\a_i\}_{i\in I}$ be a corresponding set of simple roots, naturally indexed by $I$.
 We identify $\a_i$ with $i$ and hence $\N I$ with the set of nonnegative linear combinations of simple roots.
 In this way we can talk meaningfully about roots as elements of $\N I$.
-Write $\{s_i\}_{i\in I}$ for the generators of the Weyl group and $w_0$ for the longest element.